Gold Coast Accommodation

-The competition is fierce among anglers and if you head down to a popular spot (such as the Spit) on a sunny Sunday afternoon in the school holidays you'll need to take a ticket and stand in line if you want to throw your line.
+The competition is fierce among anglers and if you head down to a popular spot (such as the Spit) on a sunny Sunday afternoon during school holidays you'll need to take a ticket if you want to throw your line.

-The Gold Coast has a temperate climate, it's located pretty much in the middle of the Australian coastline, and it has a complete range of fishing environments — from the continental shelf to large Freshwater dams, so finding a spot to drop a line and catch something tasty isn't too hard.
+The Gold Coast has a temperate climate and it's located pretty much in the middle of the Australian coastline so it has a complete range of fishing environments — from the continental shelf to large Freshwater dams, so finding a spot to drop a line and catch something tasty isn't too hard.

 If you have a boat the options are limitless, just cast out into the Broadwater, a river, creek or ocean and go where your electronic fish finder tells you.